Jamel Debbouze

-Jamel Debbouze ([dʒamɛl dəbuz]; جمال دبوز; born 18 June 1975) is a French-Moroccan actor, comedian, screenwriter, film producer and director.
-Best known for his stand-up comedy sketches, he also worked with director Alain Chabat in several films and other notable French humourists such as Florence Foresti, Fred Testot and Gad Elmaleh.
+Jamel Debbouze ([dʒamɛl dəbuz]; جمال دبوز; born 18 June 1975) is a Moroccan-French actor, comedian, screenwriter, film producer and director.
+Best known for his stand-up comedy sketches, he also worked with director Alain Chabat in several films and other notable French comedians such as Florence Foresti, Fred Testot and Gad Elmaleh.
 He has starred in a number of box-office successes, including Amélie, Asterix & Obelix: Mission Cleopatra, Hollywoo and HOUBA!
 On the Trail of the Marsupilami.
 He is the founder of the Canal+ television show Jamel Comedy Club.